 We’ve already mentioned that you’ll be flying faster, and although it’s not great for those with limited take-off space, it can actually be a big plus.
 We all want to fly faster, and the extra weight of a trike will add a few extra MPH to your top speed.

 One thing that limits a foot launched paramotor is the weight of the paramotor on the pilots back, and the engine makes up the majority of the weight.

-This is not so much of an issue with a wheeled paramotor, as you won't have to do any lifting, unless you tip it over during takeoff of course.
+This is not so much of an issue with a wheeled paramotor, as you won’t have to do any lifting, unless you roll it over during takeoff of course.

-This means that trikes and quads can be fitted with much bigger engines, which will make taking off much easier, and will also shorten your takeoff run.
+This means that trikes and quads can be fitted with much bigger engines, which will make launching much easier, and will also shorten your takeoff run.

 Another pro for wheeled machines is that you’ll have more space to carry additional items and equipment.
 This will be good news for those that want to fly long cross country flights, paramotor campers, or for more adventurous pilots.

 Along with more space, you’ll be able to take much more weight along with you, as you won’t have to worry about being able to lift and run with it.